sharils/sharils.github.io/_posts/2018-11-07-selenium-ide-and-selenium-side-runner.markdown

 Follow [the official installation guide][2] to install it.

-In the same folder where `*.side` tests is saved to, `yarn add selenium-webdriver`.
+In the same folder where `*.side` tests are saved to, `yarn add selenium-webdriver`.

-If you want to run `*.side` tests in Mozilla Firefox, `brew cask info chromedriver`.

 ### Run `*.side` tests in Google Chrome

 `brew cask info chromedriver` since we want to run `*.side` tests in Google Chrome.

-In the same folder where `*.side` tests is saved to:
+In the same folder where `*.side` tests are saved to:

 ```sh
 selenium-side-runner *.side